technomancy/leiningen/doc/PROFILES.md

 used for frameworks like Hadoop that provide their own copies of certain libraries.

+## Default Profiles

+The `:default-profile` specifies the profiles that are active by default when running lein tasks.
+If not overridden, this is set to `:core-default`, which is a composite profile with `[:base :system :user :provided :dev]`.

 ## Task Specific Profiles

 Some tasks automatically merge a profile if specified.
 Examples of these are the `:test` profile, when running the `test` task, and the `:repl` profile, when running the `repl` task.

+## Profile Metadata

+If you mark your profile with `^:leaky` metadata, then the profile will affect the generated pom and jar when active.

+If you mark a profile with `^{:pom-scope :test}` metadata, then the profile's `:dependencies` will be added with a `test` scope in the generated pom and jar when active.

+If you mark a profile with `^{:pom-scope :provided}` metadata, then the profile's `:dependencies` will be added with a `provided` scope in the generated pom and jar when active.

 ## Merging